kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/15_chapter_XIV.md

 alone, so isolated, so completely ignored by Nature, so incapable of entering into communion with her.
-Every clear evening we enjoyed the triumphant spectacle of Bride Peak, displaying herself in immaculate purity among a cortege of bridesmaids all arrayed m virgin white.
+Every clear evening we enjoyed the triumphant spectacle of Bride Peak, displaying herself in immaculate purity among a cortege of bridesmaids all arrayed in virgin white.
 Her northern wall seemed to gather and reflect all the last brilliance of the dying day, and gleamed resplendently white against a cold blue sky, which toward the zenith became itself pale almost to whiteness.